 How many of these building concerns do you share?

-- Structures that will efficiently meet patient and community needs.
+- Structures that will efficiently meet owner and occupant needs

-- Resilience to withstand severe weather threats to patients and staff.
+- Resilience to withstand severe weather threats that will interrupt ongoing building use

-- Durable structures that will tolerate modification and resist abuse.
+- Durable structures that will tolerate continual modification and resist abuse

-- Appropriate concrete floor systems provide the needed flexibility for modification, floor penetrations and expansion as hospital needs change.
+Appropriate concrete floor systems provide the necessary flexibility for modification as operational or tenant needs change.

 Building Code Minimums are not intended to ensure building occupancy following a threat event.
-If you don’t insist on more resilient “code-plus” design, minimum is most likely what you will get.
+If you do not insist on a more resilient “code-plus” design, the minimum will most likely be the result.

-- Require “code-plus” design for your building to resist possible threats to residents from severe weather events likely to occur in the region such as: hurricane, tornado, flood, earthquake.
+- Require “code-plus” design so your building can resist possible threats to residents from severe weather events likely to occur in the region such as hurricanes, tornados, floods, and earthquakes.

 - Concrete frames are economical and reliable for resistance to natural threats.

-When cleanliness and durability matters no building system performs as reliably, or as economically as steel reinforced concrete.
+When resilience and durability matters, no building system performs as reliably, or as economically as steel reinforced concrete.

 - Concrete surfaces resist abuse exceptionally well.